Skip to footer content

 PDF Barcode Processing

 Production barcode workflows often involve documents rather than standalone image files.
 Invoices, shipping manifests, identity documents, and regulatory filings frequently embed barcodes in PDF pages.
-A team whose workflow must extract barcode values from PDF content will find that RadBarcodeReader accepts only bitmap images and has no mechanism for processing PDF files.
-The workaround — converting each PDF page to an image externally, then feeding those images to RadBarcodeReader one at a time — introduces additional dependencies, increases processing time, and still produces only 1D results.
+A team whose workflow must extract barcode values from PDF content will find that RadBarcodeReader accepts only bitmap images and has no built-in PDF processing path.
+The workaround — converting each PDF page to an image externally, then feeding those images to RadBarcodeReader one at a time — introduces an additional rendering dependency and limits 2D coverage to QR/PDF417/DataMatrix on WPF and 1D only on WinForms.
 Teams that identify this gap at the architecture stage often evaluate libraries that handle PDF reading natively before committing to the integration cost of a multi-library approach.

 Cross-Platform Consistency